souffle17/cas-from-scratch/README.md

 - Simplifying expressions (todo)

 #### Expressions
+This uses an entirely custom expression parser, so it will not be as practical as other packages.
 Expressions need to be in prefix notation seperated by spaces.

 - s = sine